Northern Cyprus–European Union relations: Legal situation

 Due to the Cyprus dispute, TRNC is recognized only by the EU candidate state Turkey.
 All other countries recognise the Republic of Cyprus, an EU member state, as the only legitimate government for the whole island.
 However the Republic of Cyprus de facto controls only the south of the island while the TRNC government controls the north.

 Due to this dispute, northern Cyprus is de jure part of the EU by virtue of de jure being part of the Republic of Cyprus.
 It was hoped that the accession of the south in 2004 would provide the catalyst for unification so that a unitary state of Greek Cypriots and Turkish Cypriots could join the EU on 1 May 2004.
 In the end, Turkish Cypriots supported reunification, also because it would allow them to join the EU.
-However, the unification plan was voted down by the Greek Cypriots and Cyprus joined the EU in the face of the Republic of Cyprus.
+However, on 24 April 2004, the unification plan was voted down by the Greek Cypriots and Cyprus joined the EU in the face of the Republic of Cyprus.

 Cyprus' Treaty of Accession 2003 included Protocol No 10 on Cyprus (OJ L 236, 23.09.2003, p.
 955), Art.
 1.1 of which states: "The application of the acquis shall be suspended in those areas of the Republic of Cyprus in which the Government of the Republic of Cyprus does not exercise effective control."